cosyrusty/print/README.md

 With no FILE, or when FILE is -, read standard input.

 ```
--A, --show-all
-      TODO: equivalent to -vET
-      FOR NOW: equivalent to -ET

 -b, --number-nonblank
       number nonempty output lines, overrides -n

-TODO
--e     equivalent to -vE

 -E, --show-ends
       display $ at end of each line